tarsil/cookiecutter-flask/{{ cookiecutter.project_name }}/README.md

 ## Development

 * The template offers a possibility to integrate with redis and postgres both locally and remote.
-    1. Remotely run `docker-compose up` and the service should trigger normally
+    1. Locally run `docker-compose up` and the service should trigger normally
     2. Remotely, replace settings (`config/settings.py`) with the settings you need

 * If you wish to have other databases, just replace the variables by the ones necessary